Executive Staff

 Contact: (716) 285-3403 x.2258

 Eric Boerdner joined Community Missions as Niagara County Parole Reentry Coordinator in August 2008, and was named Vice President - Special Services in April 2021.
-A 2006 graduate of Niagara University with a MS degree in Criminal Justice Administration, Mr. Boerdner also received his BS from Niagara University in Criminal Justice in 2005.
+A 2006 graduate of Niagara University with a Master of Science in Criminal Justice Administration, Mr. Boerdner also received his Bachelor of Science in Criminal Justice from Niagara University in 2005.

 As Vice President – Special Services, Mr. Boerdner is responsible for the overall development, operation, and evaluation related to Crisis and Community Services.
 This includes Crisis Housing, Re-entry (ex-offenders), CBRP/SCOP (individuals under Community Supervision), TOWER Program (ex-offender culinary workforce development), Mark’s Place (AIDS/HIV), Community Kitchen, Food Pantry Distribution, and donation distribution.
 Since coming aboard, he has expanded Community Missions' programs that deal specifically with individuals returning from incarceration.